Quickly exit this site by pressing the Escape key Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-As a constable with Cheshire Constabulary you’ll be making a difference to the lives of people across all our communities, building relationships and tackling crime.
+As a constable with Cheshire Constabulary, you will be making a difference to the lives of people across all our communities, building relationships and tackling crime.
 It isn’t easy, but there’s nothing quite like it for job satisfaction.

-Through your work you'll show local people that we’re prepared to deal with the issues that matter most to them, no matter how sensitive.
+Through your work, you will show local people that we’re prepared to deal with the issues that matter most to them, no matter how sensitive.
 If you’ve got what it takes, we're proud of the rewards we can offer.

-As a new police constable, you’ll receive our current starting salary of £26,682, potentially rising to £43,032 within your first seven years.
+We offer a highly competitive starting salary of £26,682, which is the same as all our other entry routes, with it potentially rising to £43,032 within your first seven years.